Alberni Residential School

-On April 1, 1969, with 300 children in residence, the federal government took over management of Alberni IRS.
+On April 1, 1969, with 300 children in residence, the federal government took over management of Alberni Residential School.
 The following years would see a sharp decline in enrolment as more and more students opted to take classes in day schools in their home communities.

-In 1973, the West Coast District Council of Indian Chiefs, dissatisfied with both the poor operation of the residence and its very concept, called for Alberni IRS’s closure.
+In 1973, the West Coast District Council of Indian Chiefs, dissatisfied with both the poor operation of the residence and its very concept, called for Alberni Residential School’s closure.
 Council members also noted that many students had to travel great distances from their communities even though there existed schools much closer by.
 In its response, Indian and Northern Affairs acknowledged that the issues facing Indigenous peoples “can’t be solved by sending children 800 miles away from their homes” and ordered the residence closed.
-Students who were still in residence when Alberni IRS closed its doors Aug.
+Students who were still in residence when Alberni Residential School closed its doors Aug.
 31, 1973, were placed in accommodations closer to their homes.

 Following the residence’s closure, the West Coast District Council leased the complex for the administrative offices of its 13 member First Nations and in 1976 the Tseshaht First Nation took the buildings over.
 In 1980, the federal government, in response to Tseshaht petitions claiming the land that went back to 1967, added the 15.6 acres on which the buildings stood (Lot 1 of Lot 81) to the First Nation Tsahaheh Indian Reserve No. 1.

 Years later, on February 10, 2009, the Tseshaht First Nation welcomed former students and boarders to participate in the demolition of Peake Hall, the high school student dormitory built in 1954, “using traditional and cultural methods to take the power away from the school once and for all.”